kenngibbs/ReactDjang_WikiProject/README.md

-# Project 2: A Django Wiki web application
+# Django Project: A  Wiki web application

 Create an a Wikipedia Light web application to support multiple Wiki Post Authors.